 When we started Catavino.net, we knew that our desire to explore would never relegate us to one region entirely, as we have always loved to discover new cultures through their wines.
-Having fell in love with Portugal, during our first visit in 2003, we knew that limiting ourselves to Spain was both illogical and short sighted.
-Hence we created an “Iberian Wine” website, a term few people were familiar with, or fully comprehended, prior to Catavino’s creation.
+Having fallen in love with Portugal, during our first visit in 2003, we knew that limiting ourselves to Spain was both illogical and short-sighted.
+Hence we created an “Iberian Wine” website, a term few people were familiar with or fully comprehended, prior to Catavino’s creation.

 I remember the first time I used the term “Iberian wines” in a tasting among a group of Spaniards who stared at me blankly and said, “We have Iberian ham, but there is no such thing as an Iberian wine.”
 Ponder that for a moment.

 Why does it matter?
-Truthfully, to the majority of you, it shouldn’t matter, but on a geographical, philosophical, policital and marketing level, it’s a conversion worthy to having.
+Truthfully, to the majority of you, it shouldn’t matter, but on a geographical, philosophical, political and marketing level, it’s a conversation worthy of having.
 Just imagine if both countries worked together to promote their wine as ONE, despite the fact that there is a better chance of pigs flying (after recovering from the flu, of course) before that happens.
 They could:

-I know I’m an foreigner, an expat, someone without the cultural baggage that prevents this idea from becoming a reality, but there is logic to my madness.
+I know I’m a foreigner, an expat, someone without the cultural baggage that prevents this idea from becoming a reality, but there is logic to my madness.

 I also know that I’m not going to convince Portugal or Spain to adopt this idea, but I would be interested in wine lovers, and educators, to consider the idea when talking about the wines of Iberia.
 Think about it, and let us know what you think.